CAST-Extend/com.castsoftware.uc.oneclick/README.md

 <a name="KnownIssues"></a>
 # Known issues

-- Alterations to AIP Council Version 2 have caused the Assessment Report Generator to no longer operate with the Integrated Dashboard.
+- Alterations to the Imaging Console Version 2 have caused the Assessment Report Generator to no longer operate with the Integrated Dashboard.
 To bypass this issue, you should switch to the Standalone Dashboard.

 <a name="Limitations"></a>
 # Limitations and potential enhancements